JMSLaw17/bart-schedule/README.md

+# Run
+yarn

-Start: yarn start
+yarn start

+# Info
-An app for viewing real-time inbound train schedules for all Bart stations
+- An app for viewing real-time inbound train schedules for all Bart stations

-Utilizes Bart's API
+- Utilizes Bart's API

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+ - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).